StorXNetwork/Storage-Node/README.md

 **How many SRX (StorX Native Tokens) do I need?**

-To qualify for Farmer/Storage Node on StorX Network, you need between **6000 - 1 Million SRX,** with the existential deposit, plus **XDC for transaction fees.**
+To qualify for Storage Node on StorX Network, you need between **6000 - 1 Million SRX,** with the existential deposit, plus **XDC for transaction fees.**

 **Note: The minimum staking amount will be updated as per the new incremental model from 03/08/2021 onwards.
 [Refer](https://medium.com/storx-network/storx-farm-node-minimum-staking-increment-model-to-avoid-srx-token-inflation-7a343cf89401)**